theLysboi/SapiensTurkish/README.md

 # How to install EN
 - Manual:
-After downloading the code, take the tr_tr folder and import it into %appdata%\majicjungle\sapiens\localizations.
+After downloading the code, take the tr_tr folder and import it into %appdata%\majicjungle\sapiens\localizations

 If you don't know how to go: Press Winkey+r, type %appdata%\majicjungle\sapiens\localizarions (or copy-paste) and click OK.